apache/doris-website/blog/data-analysis-for-live-streaming-what-happens-in-real-time-is-analyzed-in-real-time.md

 ---
 {
-    'title': 'Data Analysis for Live Streaming: What Happens in Real Time is Analyzed in Real Time', 'summary': "As live streaming emerges as a way of doing business, the need for data analysis follows up.
+    'title': 'Data analysis for live streaming: what happens in real time is analyzed in real time', 'summary': "As live streaming emerges as a way of doing business, the need for data analysis follows up.
 This post is about how a live streaming service provider with 800 million end users found the right database to support its analytic solution.", 'date': '2023-10-30',
     'author': 'He Gong',